Members Login

 The AEA estimates that the value of sales of agricultural machinery in the UK reached more than £2.4 billion in 2022.
 That is 11% higher than in 2021 and up by nearly a third since 2020.
 Most of the rise in the latest year was due to higher prices as, in common with all businesses, machinery manufacturers faced increased costs for materials, components and labour.
 There were mixed trends in terms of the number of machines of different kinds sold during the year but the market was slightly smaller than in 2021 overall.

 The table below covers some of the main categories of equipment and shows the estimated size of the UK market for new equipment, in terms of the number of units delivered annually.
 Figures for tractors are based on registrations for road use.
 More details of tractor registrations can be found on the Tractor Statistics page.
 Figures for harvesting machinery are provided for seasonal years (running from September of one year to August of the next).
-They are based on retail orders placed, not completed sales.
-Due to supply chain disruptions, not all orders placed in the 2021/22 season were delivered during the same season, so the figures for that year may not give a full picture of the market, particularly for combine harvesters.
+For combine and forager harvesters, they are based on retail orders placed, not deliveries.
+Due to supply chain disruptions, not all orders placed in the 2021/22 season were delivered during the same season.
+The extended lead times involved meant some orders for machines to be delivered in 2022/23 would also have been placed earlier than usual.
+Therefore, the figures for both of those years may not give a true picture of the demand for machines, particularly for combine harvesters.

 Size of UK farm equipment market (number of units)